dheerajydv19/Google-Dorks-Simplified/README.md

 A simple explanation of google dorks, its uses and collection of best google dorks to get the best and desired information.

+## Essential Osint Updates Delivered to Your Inbox
+Join our newsletter today - https://newsletter.osintambition.org/

 ## Authors

 - [@dheerajydv19](https://twitter.com/Dheerajydv19)